omniprime/100-days-of-code/log.md

 **Thoughts:**  It looks like I am taking about an hour per algorithm now.
 It is getting a little easier for me to figure out how I need to write things the more I do it.
 This one was probably not done the way that they wanted it, but it works and I do not think that it was that bad.
 They had a reference for splice(), but I could not find a good reason to use it.
 I think split() and toUpperCase() worked better and simipler.
 I may be wrong, but with me doing this on my own and no one showing me what I might have missed I will keep going how I am going for now.

+### Day 96: April 16th, 2017

+**Today's Progress**: Pig Latin algorithm

+**Thoughts:**  It works.
+Again one hour, one algorithm done.
+I was thinking that I would be able to start on the next one tonight, but I ran into a little trouble with the consonant clusters.
+My code is not 100% since there are so many clusters that could happen, but it does what was needed for the lesson and I think this one was clean.
+I finished this one again without using all of the helpful links.
+I am starting to think that they are there and they might be useful, but might not be necessary.
+Tomorrow another one!